 Spreading the Load – CPU Affinities and Hyper-Threading

 Modern desktop and laptop CPUs from AMD and Intel both use paired core methodologies.
-This is known as Hyper-Threading on Intel CPUs, and Simultaneous Multi-Threading (SMT) for AMD.
+This is known as Hyper-Threading on Intel CPUs, and Symmetric Multi-Threading (SMT) for AMD.
 This technology has evolved over the years.
 At first it was merely a lesser-capable ‘fake’ logical core attached to every real physical core, relying on most of that physical core’s computational units.
 AMD went in a slightly different direction starting with Bulldozer, sharing computational units equally between a pair of CPU cores.
 In fact, AMD initially tried to advertise each of these paired logical cores as a full physical CPU core, for which they were eventually subject to a class action lawsuit.

 In time, we ended up calling these pairs a single physical CPU core, each having 2 logical CPU cores.
 Logical cores are also known as ‘threads’, but we don’t use that term to prevent confusion with software threads.
 Each of the paired logical CPU cores equally shares computational units with its twin.
 That means that both logical cores in a pair can execute code simultaneously, but will bottleneck when both need use of the same computational units at the same time.